-Vegan Banana Ice Cream Mix-In Ideas
+Ice Cream Mix-In Ideas

-- Nuts and spices
+Nuts and spices

-If you do decide to put fudge into your vegan banana ice cream, why not add some chocolate chunks and/or chocolate sauce, and give Ben and Jerry’s a run for their money?
+If you do decide to put fudge into your banana ice cream, why not add some chocolate chunks and/or chocolate sauce, and give Ben and Jerry’s a run for their money?

 I’m personally not a huge fan of coffee but for those who do like it, I think this ice cream would be the perfect companion.
-The bananas give off a coffee-like color when blended and I think adding a teaspoon of instant coffee would be a great twist!
+The bananas give off a coffee-like colour when blended and I think adding a teaspoon of instant coffee would be a great twist!

-Strawberries, blueberries and raspberries all taste really tasty paired with banana!
+Strawberries, blueberries and raspberries all taste really nice paired with banana!
 Or if you want to get really fancy, you can add some dried pineapple chunks and coconut flakes for a pina colada inspired ice cream!

 If you like peanuts but don’t want your ice cream to be “chunky”, try adding a couple of tablespoons of peanut butter to your ice cream mixture.
-It will give you that nutty flavor you love without interfering with the smooth, creamy texture of your ice cream.
+It will give you that nutty flavour you love without interfering with the smooth, creamy texture of your ice cream.

-- 4 Medium sized bananas (not overly ripe)
+- 4 Medium sized bananas

-- ¼ Cup Caster sugar (55g)
+- 55 g Caster sugar